piccolo-orm/piccolo/docs/src/piccolo/schema/column_types.rst

 ``select`` queries
 ==================

-If we have the following JSON stored in the ``RecordingStudio.facility``
+If we have the following JSON stored in the ``RecordingStudio.facilities``
 column:

 .. code-block:: json